tomcarbon/dogecoinmultisig/README.md

 Hello, Shibes

+This site is a wrapper for Dogecoin Multisigs.
+You can use this site to:
+Create Dogecoin Addresses
+Create Dogecoin Multisignature Addresses
+Spend From Dogecoin Addresses
+and much more.

+New is the so-called "DOGECOIN BANKINGS SUITE".

-Found this regarding multisigs, quite by accident: that if you take any two public keys, and you squeeze them hard enough, you end up with the following things:
+It regards the following relationship regarding multisigs: that if you take any two public keys, and you squeeze them hard enough, you end up with the following things:

 1/1 multisig (Public Key 1 by itself)